| Laser

 SOFTWARE) address these problems by giving the operator/programmer direct

-The LS control unit can scroll through the whole ShowTime
+control of PANGOLIN ShowTime through the following functions: The LS control unit can scroll through the whole ShowTime

 file.
 A single frame or number of frames can then be stored on 1 off the 180